-Devon Marsh served as a U.S. Navy pilot before a career in banking.
-His poems and essays have appeared in The Lake, Poydras Review, Black Bough Poetry, Split Rock Review, River Mouth Review, and periodicities: a journal of poetry and poetics.
-Devon lives in the North Carolina piedmont.
-He’s searching for a good home for his full-length collection.
+Since serving as a pilot in the US Navy before embarking on a career in banking, Devon Marsh has had his poems and essays published by The Lake, Poydras Review, Black Bough Poetry, Split Rock Review and River Mouth Review, and has been featured on periodicities: a journal of poetry and poetics.
+Devon lives in the North Carolina piedmont, and is currently searching for a good home for his first full-length poetry collection.

 Children throw driftwood into the sea,

 rather than a severed part of forest.
 Yet

 cliffs oversee the beach.
 Tall firs look ahead.

 The firs turn from the ocean, put breath

 into the sky.
 They look back and think

 again.
 Children cast pieces of trees